annaliseshen/Dynamic-visulization-in-phase-I-clinical-trials/README.md

-/*Graph by treatment, so you can compare the Cmax and Tmax for those two treatments*/
+# Graph by treatment, so you can compare the Cmax and Tmax for those two treatments

 pop2=pop%>%